WAIFS AND UNSUNG HEROES;

 too hard" ~and maybe you're to blame, onto

 her child.
-From this, he forms a subtle anxiety that asserts;
+From this, he feels shame and develops a subtle anxiety

-"if something should happen to you, what will become
+that asserts; "if something should happen to you,

-of me?" and all later attachments are fraught with
+what will become of me?" and all later attachments

-this concern.
-Hence, rescuing or fixing compulsions are indelibly
+are fraught with this concern.
+Hence, rescuing or fixing compulsions

 An emotionally underdeveloped